ByteWelder/TactilityDocs/docs/versions/main/board-development.md

 Make a new folder in `Boards/`.

+Look at other board projects to see how they are set up.
+The T-Deck is likely one of the better reference implementations.
+Keep in mind that other boards might have the same or similar hardware, so you can possibly copy parts of their implementations.
+(e.g. the display and/or touch driver)

 ### CMake Filtering

 `CMakeLists.txt` and `Tactility/CMakeLists.txt` have filtering set up for individual boards or architectures.